 Credit : @the-cloud-travaler

-Last but not least, you will see the turtles at the Ostional National Wildlife Refuge.
-This refuge was created in order to preserve the Lora Tortoise species.
+Last but not least, you will see the turtles at the Ostional National Wildlife Refuge in Costa Rica.
+This refuge in Costa Rica was created in order to preserve the Lora Tortoise species.
 Unlike other species that lay between October and February, Tora Tortoises come by thousands to lay their eggs on the beach between September and November.
 This is called Arribada.
-If you come to Samara during this period, do not miss this fabulous show that nature offers.
+If you come to Samara during this period, do not miss this fabulous show that nature offers in Costa Rica.

-Samara is on the Nicoya Peninsula, although the maps could show you other roads that seem easier to you, we do not recommend going there.
+Samara in Costa Rica is on the Nicoya Peninsula, although the maps could show you other roads that seem easier to you, we do not recommend going there.
 They are generally in poor condition and you may have to cross some streams.
-From San José, you will have to drive for 4h30.
+From San José in Costa Rica, you will have to drive for 4h30.
 You can make a stop in the town of Nicoya, it's worth it.
 You will feel like you are in the heart of the Wild West in the middle of a cowboy town.
 Nicoya is a blue zone.
 It means that 10% of the population is over 100 years old because of the way they live, eat and work.
 If you go there in February, you might even see Rodeo shows.
 In short, we love it!

 There is no shortage of hotels in Samara, there is something for all tastes and all budgets.
 We fell in love with the Pacific Lodge, this French hotel with very good value for money.
 It is located in a green environment and above all its restaurant offers exceptional dishes that combine French and Costa Rican cuisine.
 A pure pleasure.